Lochsa89/vizualizations/README.md

 ## predictive_model_performance.R:

 This code takes an input file of predicted and actual outcomes, and creates visualizations to assess the predictive performance of the model.
-Visualizations include Cumulative Gains, Lift, Confusion Matrix, Calibration Plot.
+Visualizations include histogram, density, cumulative gains, lift, confusion matrix, calibration plot and a table of key measures.